joelmoniz/gogh-figure/README.md

   These changes obviate the need of a total variation loss, in addition to providing other advantages.
 3. The implementation of the total variational loss is in accordance with [this](https://github.com/Lasagne/Recipes/blob/master/examples/styletransfer/Art%20Style%20Transfer.ipynb) one, different from the author's implementation.
 Total varition loss is no longer required, however (refer point 2).
 4. The implementation uses Instance Normalization (proposed in the paper ["Instance Normalization: The Missing Ingredient for Fast Stylization"](https://arxiv.org/abs/1607.08022)) by default: although Instance Normalization has been used in the repo containing the author's implementation of the paper, it was proposed after the paper itself was released.
+5. The style loss weights have been divided by the number of layers used to calculate the loss (though the values of the weights themselves have been increased so that the actual weights effectively remain the same)

 <p align='center'>
   <img src='data/styles/candy.jpg' height="225px">